davidpallmann/hashnode-backups/cligln60d00000alihp2yaaew.md

 7. If a suggestion does not appear automatically, enter ALT C (Windows) or Option C (Mac).

 8. Once a suggestion appears, it may be one of several.
 Press the left or right arrows to sequence through them.
 When you see a suggestion you like, press the TAB key to accept the suggestion.
-The listing further below is what I got, which lists buckets to the console - which is exactly what I want to do.
+The listing further below is what I got, which lists buckets to the console - exactly what I wanted.
 If your suggestion is very different, try getting more suggestions or varying the comment text.

 9. Make your suggestion a complete program if it is not already.
 If you want to use your default AWS profile, your code should instantiate an AmazonS3Client() without arguments.
 If you want to specify an AWS access key and secret key, you can specify AmazonS3Client(access-key, secret-key).
 Always keep your access keys confidential.